- Faculty Handbook

 - Submit a Grade Change Request

-Engineering for Professionals’ Graders will be paid on a “per student” basis.
+Graders are paid on a “per student” basis.
 The salary will be determined by the number of students in the course at the official EP late registration deadline (i.e., the last day to add a course).
 The minimum class size is 10 students.

-At the beginning of the term, please send your grader request to your Program Chair for approval.
+At the beginning of the term, please direct grader requests via e-mail to your Program Chair for approval.
 Salaries will be authorized and appointment letters sent after the second‐class meeting.
 In the e‐mail to your program chair, please include the following:

 You also need to be aware that Hopkins has a policy against nepotism.
 Please refrain from requesting family members as graders.